 The first thing that we do is to choose the kind of garlic to grow.
 There are two basic types: hardneck (stiffneck or topset) and softneck.
 Within the two types there are many subspecies and varieties.
 Generally hardnecks will have cloves growing around a central woody stem and the flavor is usually hotter than the softnecks.
 Softnecks may have many cloves growing around a center clove or a large number of center cloves.
 Most of the garlic that you buy at the local supermarket is softneck and grown in California, China, Mexico and other parts of South America.
 Many of these softnecks do not grow well in northern climates.

 For best results, planting should occur in northern climates after Sept.
-15th and before Oct 30th.
+15th and before Nov.
+30th.
 Due to climate change, we are beginning to see a lot of precipitation during the month of October and beyond.
 So the recommendation is to try and plant or at least have your soil prepared before the end of September.
-You may also Spring plant but the resulting heads are much smaller because the garlic did not have the opportunity to develop a good root system throughout the winter months.
+You may also spring plant, but the resulting heads are much smaller because the garlic did not have the opportunity to develop a good root system.

 Preserving and Storing

 There are many different ways to preserve your garlic.
 Cut it up and put it in the freezer for later use.
 Dehydrate and put through a coffee grinder to make powder.
 Keep loose in a bowl in a cool dark cupboard.
 Place in a brown paper bag and put into the crisper of your refrigerator – this method has been working very well for people and allows for you to buy, store and eat fresh garlic for the whole year.
 Braid it and hang it in the kitchen.
 Don’t forget to pickle a little bit while you are at it.
 Storing garlic in oil in the refrigerator is not recommended as botulism can form.
 Storing very large amounts of garlic is best at about 32 degrees F and a humidity level of about 65%.
 Additionally smaller heads store better than larger ones.